mfroeling/7TMRI-website/pages/research_vasc.md

 ---

-The Cerebrovascular Imaging group’s mission is the development of high field MRI methods that target the cerebrovascular structure and function with high sensitivity and precision, and their application in brain imaging in health and disease.
+The Vascular Brain Imaging group’s mission is the development of high field MRI methods that target the cerebrovascular structure and function with high sensitivity and precision, and their application in brain imaging in health and disease.

 {% include page-images %}